 Every labor is unique and the amount of pain felt varies.
-It can depend on several factors, including size and position of the baby, size of contractions and the mother's pain threshold.
+It can depend on several factors, including size and position of the baby, intensity of contractions and the mother's pain threshold.

 There are two types of pain-relieving drugs.
-An analgesic lessens the pain, while an anesthetic can block all pain.
-A general anesthesia can temporarily put the patient to sleep and is typically not used during vaginal births.
-A regional anesthesia, such as an epidural block or spinal block, can remove sensation from certain parts of the body while you are awake.
+An analgesic lessens the pain, while the goal of an anesthetic drug is to block pain.
+A regional anesthesia, such as an epidural or spinal block, can decrease sensation from certain parts of the body while you are awake.
+A general anesthesia is typically reserved for emergent situations only in a caesarean delivery.
 Talk with your doctor about what types of pain relief are offered and what may work best for you.